uyuni-project/uyuni-rfc/accepted/00076-state-channels-visibility.md

 ![System Details AFTER 2](images/state-channels-visibility/Systems_Details_States_ConfigurationChannels_AFTER_2.png)

 ### `Systems > System Groups > Details > States > Configuration Channels`
-This page represents the assignment connection between a system group and state channels.
-All the systems in this system group will inherit the selection set of channels here.
-This should be only a list of State Channels with the possibility of simply select/deselect channels and Apply changes.
-If there is a need to show only the channel selected, a filter to the list page should be added instead.
+This page presents associations between a system group and State Channels.
+All systems in this system group will inherit the selected set of channels.

+Proposal is to add a filter to the list page for convenience.

 Before:
 ![System Groups BEFORE](images/state-channels-visibility/Systems_SystemGroups_Details_States_ConfigurationChannels_BEFORE.png)